GoogleChrome/web.dev/src/site/_drafts/how-can-performance-improve-conversion/index.md

 authors:
   - martinschierle
 date: 2019-05-05
-hero: hero.jpg
+hero: funnel1.png
-alt: Image of checkout button on a person's screen
+alt: Image of the different steps of a conversion funnel
 description: |
   Learn what impact website performance has on different parts of the e-commerce funnel
 wf_blink_components: Blink>Performance